andy-davies/naked-table/README.md

     <div id="tableTest"></div>
 `

-The next step is simply create a new naked-table object. the constructor takes in three arguments:
+The next step is simply create a new naked-table object.
+The constructor takes in three arguments:

-1. _data_: An array of JavasSript objects that you want to display
+1. _*data*_: An array of JavasSript objects that you want to display
-2. _element id_: The Id of the html element you want the table to render into
+2. _*element id*_: The Id of the html element you want the table to render into
-3. _options_: A JavaScript object that contains options that affect how the table operates
+3. _*options*_: A JavaScript object that contains options that affect how the table operates

 `
     let data = [{id: 1}, {id: 2}, {id: 3}];

-    let options = {
+    let options = { fields: ['id'], numbers: ['id'] }
-            fields: ['id'],
-            numbers: ['id'],
-            showByDefault : true
-        }

     let nTable = new NakedTable(data, 'tableTest', options);
 `